ricardorauber/UIFlow/README.md

 _For instance:_

 On a `LoginViewController`, there will be some inputs with validation and the login service.
 When the login is completed successfully, where should the user go?
 To the menu?
 To some specific area that only logged users can see?
 Well, it doesn't matter!

 The `LoginViewController` will only tell the `Coordinator` that the login was successful and leave the navigation to the `Coordinator`.
-With that, an `AccessCoordinator` could simple navigate to the menu and a `PremiumCoordinator` could navigate to a secret area, for example.
+With that, an `AccessCoordinator`, for instance, could simple navigate to the menu and a `PremiumCoordinator` could navigate to a secret area.

 See what's happening?
 The `LoginViewController` doesn't care about where it should go, just need to do what it was meant to do.